saadBr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-reverse:this script reverse its input.
 22-users_and_homes:displays all users and their home directories, sorted by users..
 100-empty_casks:this script finds all empty files and directories in the current directory and all sub-directories.
+101-gifs:this script Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.